 Elena’s Injuries Lead to Months of Pain, Suffering, and Medical Bills

-In addition to pain in her left hip (where the cart had made contact), MRI and CT scans revealed that Elena had sustained multiple herniated discs in her lower spine.
+In addition to pain in her left hip (where the cart had made contact), MRI and CT scans revealed that Elena had sustained two herniated discs in her lower spine.
 This lower back injury also triggered sciatica that affected her right side as well.

 Crosley Law’s Investigation Reveals a Clear Case of Negligence